respoke/chan_respoke/README.md

     remote_connection: 01749CDF-4BB0-41DB-8D52-30D25954D41A
     remote_appid:

-In the above example, the AMI "respoke\_session" Event includes the respoke session information, in particular the remote field.
+In the above example, the AMI "RespokeSession" Event includes the respoke session information, in particular the remote field.